brimdata/zed/docs/lake/design.md

 The create command initiates a new pool with a single branch called `main`.

+> Zed lakes can be used without branches.
+When referencing a pool without
+> a branch, the tooling presumes the "main" branch as the default, and everything
+> can be done on main without having to think about branching.

 ### Branch

+A branch is simply a named pointer to a commit object in the zed lake.
+Like git, commit objects are arranged into a tree and represent the entire commit history of the lake.
-A branch is created from a parent branch (often "main") with the `branch` command, e.g.,
+A branch is created with the `branch` command, e.g.,
 ```
-zed lake branch -p logs/main branch
+zed lake branch -p logs@main staging
 ```
-This creates a new branch called "branch" in pool "logs" whose parent is branch "main" forked at the tip of main.
-A branch may be forked at any point in its parents commit history using the `-at` option.
+This creates a new branch called "staging" in pool "logs", which points to same commit object as the "main" branch.

-Note that when specifying a pool, the main branch is assumed unless overridden with a branch specifier using the trailing `/branch` syntax described below.

 ### Load